 The handle is beefy and thick, which is good for pumping, but it requires noticeably more force to pump than any of the other pump-filters like the MSR Guardian.

 The Miniworks filters out chemicals as well as pathogens, so it helps to improve the taste of water.
 It can even remove chlorine or iodine flavors if you treat with one of those methods beforehand to eliminate viruses.

 After polling other people who have used the Miniworks, we got this reply from a frequent camper and hiker, Andrew Reisert, who has owned this filter for around five years:

 "It works like a champ.
 A tad heavy, and the ceramic filter can crack if it freezes overnight.
 Certain situations I've run into aren't so great though.
 Like on the Olympic Coast all the tannin in the water made me clean it between every liter or so.
 Also in the Yucky Kentucky, but then I also was pumping for two other people."

-The MSR Miniworks is the best value for heavy use.
-At $89.95, it is average in price, costing less than the First Need XL or the SteriPEN.
+This contender is the best value for heavy use.
+At $89.95, it is average in price, costing less than the Guardian or the SteriPEN Ultra.
 However, since the Miniworks has a ceramic filter it can filter for over 2000 liters of water before needing a replacement.
 Similarly priced filters such as the MSR Sweetwater and Katadyn Hiker Pro only treat 750 liters before needing a cartridge replacement, which usually costs around $40, or half the price of a whole new filter.
 New ceramic cartridges also cost around $40, but need to be replaced much less often.
 With the long-lasting Miniworks, you can treat the most water for the least amount of money.

 OutdoorGearLab Member Reviews